aahladmanas/aahladmanas.github.io/index.md

 ### About Me
 * * *

+**I am on the job market for academic positions this year.
+Please reach out to talk about my future research plans.**

 I am a PhD candidate in Computer Science at the Courant Institute, NYU.
 I am fortunate to be advised by [Prof. Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/).
 I am supported by the [Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022).

-At present, I'm working on building models that are robust across populations using insights and techniques from causal inference.
+I work on building models that are robust across populations using insights and techniques from causal inference.
 Earlier, I worked on causal effect estimation when standard assumptions like ignorability and positivity/overlap do not hold and improving calibration in survival models.
 My primary applied interest is ML for healthcare in particular and science in general.